cdavidmaxey/cdavidmaxey.github.io/_posts/2014-08-08-Sex-ed-Selecting-age-appropriate-information-for-your-child.md

 	</div>
 </div>

 Robie Harris and Michael Emberley recommend <i>It’s Not the Stork!: A Book About Girls, Boys, Babies, Bodies, Families and Friends</i> for 4-6 year olds.
 Young children are curious about almost everything.
-This book answers those endless and perfectly normal questions that preschool, kindergarten, and early-elementary-school children ask about where they came from, how they were made, why their bodies are the same and different from other peoples’ bodies, what makes a girl a girl and a boy a boy, what the names are of all the different parts of their bodies, where babies come from, how babies are made, what a family is&mdash;and so many other questions about themselves and their bodies.
-Consulting with parents, teachers, librarians, nurses, doctors, social workers, psychologists, scientists and clergy, the authors worked to provide answers that are comfortable, reassuring, age-appropriate and scientifically accurate.
+This book answers those endless and perfectly normal questions that preschool, kindergarten, and early-elementary-school children ask about where they came from, how they were made, why their bodies are the same and different from other people’s bodies, what makes a girl a girl and a boy a boy, what the names are of all the different parts of their bodies, where babies come from, how babies are made, what a family is&mdash;and so many other questions about themselves and their bodies.
+Consulting with parents, teachers, librarians, nurses, doctors, social workers, psychologists, scientists and clergy, the authors worked to provide answers that are comfortable, reassuring, age-appropriate, and scientifically accurate.

 <div class="clear"></div>
 <h2>Reference Book for Teens and Young Adults</h2>